 And the fate of the ego is similar:

 For Mach the world presents itself as “a viscous mass [of elements], at certain places (as in the ego) more firmly coherent than in others” (Mach 1886: 17).
 The neutral elements (only a minute fraction of which are sensations) and their relations are the basic reality.
-We draw boundaries around certain groups of elements that are related to each other in interesting ways, because this serves our purposes—the purposes of science and of ordinary life.
+We draw boundaries around certain groups of elements that are related to each other in interesting ways, because this serves our biological, scientific, and/or practical purposes.
 We can continue to talk about material things and selves; it is economical to do so.
 But, strictly speaking, “both [object and ego] are provisional fictions of the same kind” (Mach 1905: 9).

-The primary source for Mach’s views on neutral monism are a number of essays and chapters contained in his books that were originally published in Mach 1886, 1894, and 1905.
+The primary source for Mach’s views on neutral monism are a number of essays and chapters contained in his books originally published in 1883, 1886, 1894, and 1905.
 The size of these books grew significantly as they went through numerous editions.
 Some of the important papers on neutral monism are not contained in the available English translations of these works.

-William James’s (1842–1910) uses the term “radical empiricism” for the view he sets forth in James 1912—the view that has become the paradigm of neutral monism.
+William James (1842–1910) uses the term “radical empiricism” for the view he sets forth in James 1912—the view that has become a paradigm of neutral monism.
 His critique of the relational account of experience—according to which the self directs an act onto an object—was the model upon which Russell later shaped his analysis of experience.
-James presents this argument as an attack on a particular conception of consciousness.
-He finds it in the Neo-Kantian tradition and in the early analytic tradition.
-And today we can find it in philosophies as diverse as existentialism and philosophical naturalism.
-Roughly, it is the notion of consciousness as a diaphanous, transparent, elusive medium or container of some sort in which the objects of consciousness appear.
-The objects that are, in this sense, “in” consciousness simply present themselves to us.
+James presents this argument as an attack on a particular conception of consciousness present in various forms in the Neo-Kantian, early analytic, and phenomenological traditions.
+Roughly, it is the notion of consciousness as a diaphanous or transparent relation, medium, or container by means of which the objects of consciousness are presented or represented to us.
 But the consciousness that makes this kind of object presentation possible eludes our grasp.
 This thin notion of consciousness is the one James wants to eliminate:

 I believe that ‘consciousness,’ when once it has evaporated to this estate of pure diaphaneity, is on the point of disappearing altogether.
 It is the name of a nonentity, and has no right to a place among first principles.
 Those who still cling to it are clinging to a mere echo, the faint rumor left behind by the disappearing ‘soul’ upon the air of philosophy.
 (James 1904b: 2)